kionay/no-install-tools/README.md

 at least you don't have to install each of these programs.

 Using the `latest` tag in the docker commands also allows the programs to self-update.

+## But Why?

+"But", you persist, "why did you do all of this?
+Why not just install python and node?"

+When I need python, node, or some other tool for a particular project that project invariably gets its own virtual environment.
+I think that that is a clean and organized way to handle multiple projects, with a dev container for each.
+Sometimes, though, I don't want a project just to run a quick python shell and test out some syntax or code on the fly.
+I also don't want to have to keep updating python, managing `py.exe` and PATH parameters and appdata folders left over in Windows.

+Using this will also break some tools that look for files to run and not just arbitrarily attempting to execute commands, as there is no `python.exe` to run.